 Your ALM Dashboard page opens.

-Here, you can view few build Test Plans along with their details.
+Here, you can view a few build Test Plans along with their details.

-Here, you can view few build Requirement along with details.
+Here, you can view a few build Requirements along with details.

 Let us map a Test Case with the Test Plan and Requirement.